 Image 1 by: Hike WNC Image 2 by: Mt Bike WNC Image 3 by: Hike the Smokies

-4.1 miles | 1 hr 26 min | Easy
+4.1 miles | 1 hr 26 min | easy

 Jack Rabbit Trail is one of the kid-friendly trails in the forest.
 It is a longer trail on flat terrain that creates a loop around the lake that nonetheless provides you with beautiful views.
 While you explore the main trail, which is in a forested area, you will come across breaks in the path that lead to slightly more difficult trails leading you to fun destinations, including ridgetops and beaches.
 This trail is very popular among mountain bikers, so be sure to watch out for your kiddos or pets if they are off-leash.
 Don’t worry!
 The trail offers flat, wide paths, so there is plenty of space for all the activity that goes on.
 This loop is near the Jack Rabbit camping ground and has a variety of different wildlife and vegetation.
 The trail is also well-maintained and has a lot of shaded areas, so it is the perfect adventure for a family looking to have a fun-filled afternoon.